GMM-Monumento/xatlas.js/README.md

 ### Building Web
 * Install emscripten 2.
 (Tested with 2.0.7 on macOS).
+# Download and install v2.
+./emsdk install 2.0.34

+# Make the "latest" SDK "active" for the current user. (writes .emscripten file)
+./emsdk activate 2.0.34

+# Activate PATH and other environment variables in the current terminal
+source ./emsdk_env.sh
 * Run `npm install`
 * Run `npm run build` - this should generate files in the `dist` folder.